Speech Therapy in Edmonton & St. Albert for children, teens, adults

-Speech and language therapy for Children and Adults —helping you or your loved one communicate clearly, confidently, and effectively.
+Speech and language therapy for children, teens, and adults —helping you or your loved one communicate clearly, confidently, and effectively.

 Communication is fundamental to every aspect of life—connecting with loved ones, succeeding at school or work, and expressing your needs and ideas.
-When speech or language challenges arise, whether from developmental delays, injury, illness, or other causes, our experienced Speech-Language Pathologists are here to help.
+When speech or language challenges arise, whether from developmental delays, injury, illness, or other causes, our experienced Speech-Language Pathologists and Therapy Assistants are here to help.

 At Ruby Therapy Services, we provide comprehensive, evidence-based speech-language therapy for children, teenagers, and adults across St. Albert, Edmonton, and Northern Alberta.